hawkinsw/CS5138/Assignment2/Scooby.md

 ### What If I Told You ...

 At runtime, the contents of the 8 bytes at `0x3fe0` contain a pointer to `__libc_start_main`.
+As a result, the call at `10a8` invokes this function.
 Look at the specified behavior of this function online [here](http://refspecs.linux-foundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic.html#BASELIB---LIBC-START-MAIN-).
 Wow, this is really cool!
 We can determine that the function (indirectly) invoked at `0x10a8` will eventually call the function at the *address* in its first parameter.

 Having trouble groking the *type* of the first parameter to `__libc_start_main`?
 Yes, me too!
 Fortunately, there's an awesome tool that converts types written in C into "plain" English -- `cdecl`.
 You will need to install in on Kali: